Washington D.C. Accrued Sick and Safe Leave Act Updates Eligibility

 Anti Retaliation, Notification

-Employers are prohibited against retaliating against an employee who asserts their rights under ASSLA.
+Employers are prohibited from retaliating against an employee who asserts their rights under ASSLA.
 Employees are protected when filing a complaint, complainant to the employer, filing a civil complaint, cooperating with DEC, informing anyone about the employer’s violation of ASSLA, opposing an act that’s in violation of ASSLA, and informing any person of their rights under ASSLA.

 Fines and Remedies provided by the Accrued Sick and Safe Time Ordinance